 The tuition rate is the same for in-state and out-of-state students.
 The rate can be found at http://www.washburn.edu/current-students/business-office/tuition-fees.html.
 The approximate cost of books and materials is $1,200.
 The Frequently Asked Questions (FAQ) link on the radiation therapy website addresses a series of other commonly asked questions.

-Students will complete the online course work and the clinical portion of the program with a Washburn affiliated radiation therapy center.
+Students will complete didactic courses online and participate in clinical education at a Washburn affiliated radiation therapy center.
 Clinical consists of unpaid experience.
 In the fall and spring semester clinical hours are Tuesday-Friday, 8 hours per day.
 Winter intersession consists of approximately three weeks in December and January in which student’s complete clinical hours Monday-Friday, 8 hours per day.
 In the summer semester, clinical is scheduled Monday-Friday, 8 hours per day.